 What are the symptoms of scrotal swelling in a child?

 Symptoms vary depending on the cause.
 In addition to the swelling, your child may also have pain or other symptoms.
-Make sure your child sees his healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is scrotal swelling diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give your child a physical exam.
+They may also ask about your family’s health history.
+They will give your child a physical exam.
 The physical exam will include an exam of the belly, the scrotum, and the testicles.
 Your child will likely have a urine test.
 A urine sample will be checked for signs of infection.
 Your child may also have an ultrasound.
 These are painless imaging tests that use sound waves or a small amount of radiation to show tissues in the body.